HolyCorn-Software/engTerminal/engTerminal-changes.md

 .

-Added ability to automatically create options on a backend_dashboard, for managing the platform
+Removed unnecessary imports to take advantage of new platform globals